05 Oct Is the Cost of Adding Heat Pump in Seattle Worth it?

 As you can see from the costs mentioned above, adding a heat pump into your Seattle home can be quite costly.
 The national average cost of an air conditioning system for 2018 according to HomeAdvisor is $5,348.
 A low-end unit costs about $1,800 while a high-end unit could cost $10,275.
-Typical price range is between $3,729 and $7,174.
+The typical price range is between $3,729 and $7,174.

-While the gap in the price of an air conditioning system and a heat pump is not that substantial, the benefits a homeowner in Seattle would get over time makes the decision to install a heat pump quite sound.
+While the gap in the price of an air conditioning system and a heat pump is not that substantial, the benefits a homeowner in Seattle would get overtime makes the decision to install a heat pump quite sound.

 It is estimated that in three years’ time, a homeowner in Seattle would be able to recoup the price difference between an air conditioning system and a heat pump through the energy savings.
-A new heat pump, with proper maintenance can last for about 15 years on the average.
+A new heat pump, with proper maintenance, can last for about 15 years on average.
 This means that your investment would have an ROI of 25%.